nmwalsh/HLTV-Scraper/readme.md

 ## Installation

-Since this is written in pure Python, there are no dependences to install.
-Simple clone the repository or download the zip file, then `cd` to the directory and run `python3 start.py`.
+Since this is written in pure Python, there are no dependencies to install.
+Simply clone the repository or download the zip file, then `cd` to the directory and run `python3 start.py`.
 There is demonstration [here](https://twitter.com/rxcs/status/870564131715162112).

 ![](https://i.imgur.com/fwEie8t.png)